zmitchell/tinkering.xyz/content/releasing-flox.md

 How much time have you spent tweaking your artisanally handcrafted dotfiles, or installing nifty little utilities?

-Don't actually think about that, it's probably more than want to admit.
+Don't actually think about that, it's probably more than you want to admit.
 But we all do it.
 Why?
-Easy, when you set up your system to work how you want it to work you'll obviously be more productive.
+Easy, when you set up your system to work how you want it to work, you'll obviously feel more comfortable and be more productive.

 When you enter a container it's like someone walked in and cleared off your desk.
 It's isolated!
 Great!
 Isolated from all the stuff I set up for myself!